 \subsection{Adaptive processes}

-When a model evolves in time, it often happens that the role of all the agents have to be taken into account.
-This also includes the actions of the observer, e.g. decisions made consistently to the data available at previous time steps.
-The inclusion of a flow of information and sequence of control steps within the same framework leads to consider adaptive processes, which merge previous outputs and new data on the basis of a given criterion.
-Such a criterion is often quantified by a cost (or reward) function, which gives a measure of the discrepancy between the actual model and a ``more favorable'' one, in accordance with the new data.
+When a model evolves over time, the role of all the agents should be taken into account (e.g. the actions of the observer, the decisions made consistently with the previously processed data).
+Inclusion of flow of information along with a sequence of control steps in the same framework leads to an adaptive process in which previous outputs and new data are merged together based on a given criterion.
+Such a criterion is often quantified by a cost (or reward) function, that is, a measure of the discrepancy between the actual model and a ``more favorable'' one, in accordance with the new data.
 Applications include, but are not limited to, system and control theory \cite{Simon2006} pattern recognition \cite{Widrow1988}, and reinforcement learning \cite{Xu2002}.

-A major example of adaptive processes is the Kalman Filter (KF), which is a fundamental tool in control theory \cite{Simon2006}.
-The standard Kalman filter has the advantages that follows from specific requirements, namely, the linearity of the model and the Gaussian distribution for errors.
-Consequently, one can consider algebraic formulations based on least squares (LS) methods to provide exact formulas for optimal estimation.
-Further, this matches the need of efficient inclusion of new data in the model through the recursive least squares (RLS) algorithm.
+A major example of adaptive process is the Kalman Filter (KF), a fundamental tool in control theory \cite{Simon2006}.
+The standard Kalman filter takes advantage from the linearity of the model and the Gaussian distribution of errors at its roots.
+Consequently, one can consider algebraic formulations based on Least Squares (LS) methods in order to provide exact formulas for optimal estimation.
+The Recursive Least Squares (RLS) algorithm fills the need of an efficient inclusion of new data in the model.

 However, the efficacy of this method is limited by the same assumptions mentioned before.
 Nonlinear models and multimodal distributions make the implementation of the standard Kalman filter ineffective \cite{Simon2006,Zanetti2012}.
-This has drastic consequences in decision theory, where non-trivial symmetries may relate different states or transitions, and the standard Kalman filter does not faithfully represent this ambiguity.
-Furthermore, an efficient application of the KF in relation to its optimality properties among linear estimators relies on the exact knowledge of covariance matrices for errors, and this condition is hardly fulfilled in concrete situations.
+This drastically impacts on decision theory, where non-trivial symmetries may relate different states or transitions, and the standard Kalman filter does not faithfully represent this ambiguity.
+An efficient application of the KF in relation to its optimality properties among linear estimators only relies on the exact knowledge of covariance matrices for errors: however, this condition is hardly fulfilled in concrete situations.